 You have an app idea but zero programming experience and a limited budget.
 You’vecome to the right place.
 I will tell you the steps I took and the tools I used to create over 50 apps with over 1 million downloads.

 First and foremost get a feel for the market and review the top charts frequently make sure your ideas align with what is successful.

 Once you have your app idea ready to go, write a brief fixed-rate job post on your favorite outsourcing website.
-I recommend oDesk or Elance or Fiverr due to the ease of use and both have a money-back guarantee.
+I recommend oDesk or Elance due to the ease of use and both have a money-back guarantee.
 So, if you have any issues with your freelancer you will get a full refund, no questions asked.
-Be sure to keep your job post-basic to protect your idea until an NDA is signed.
-When reviewing applicants delete anyone with a 1 to 4-star rating.
+Be sure to keep your job post basic to protect your idea until an NDA is signed.
+When reviewing applicants delete anyone with a 1 to 4 star rating.
 If they had issues in the past they will have issues again.

 Congratulations!!!
 Your app is complete, now what?
 App Store Optimization!!!
 A whopping 65% of your app traffic comes from keywords.
 So keyword optimization is crucial.
 Word of mouth is second, but we’ll get into that later.